the Anima Mundi School research center

 • Personal in-depth growth: our courses are first and farmost designed to help you reach within yourself and your psyche.
 For this reason, our work is based on the scientific work of Carl G. Jung and his later colleagues in depth psychology and alchemical psychology.
 All of our long-term courses are coupled with individual Jungian therapy with a strong emphasis on dreamwork.

-• Independent & Interdependent: we believe in the importance of science and the academic world, and yet it is our core value that the way of the feminine is first and far-most the way of the natural.
+• Independent & Interdependent: we believe in the importance of science and the academic world, and yet it is our core value that the way of the feminine is first and far-most the way of nature.
 We use the academic approach in our learning experiences when it is in tune and pulse with the way of nature and the way of the soul, and respects all of life as a sacred, living essence that is the Anima Mundi herself.
-It is for these reasons we have chosen for an independent, yet interdependent connection to the academia within our research and learning center.
-To be able to decolonize and re-enchant academia, we need to find our place and belonging outside its structures, while not rejecting it as a whole.
+It is for these reasons we have chosen for an independent, yet interdependent connection to academia and institutional structures within our research and learning center.
+To be able to decolonize and re-enchant academia and education in general, we need to find our place and belonging outside its structures, while not rejecting it as a whole.

 There are exciting new fields within academia that are in harmony with the natural world and seek a deeper, embodied and soulful relationship to the more-than-human world.
 We welcome cross-pollination with these fields and strive to bring them into our learning experiences.